-- 1. Dishonesty Acts of dishonesty include but are not limited to: - a.
-Violation of the College Policy on Academic Honesty - b.
-Furnishing false information to any College official, faculty member or office - c.
-Forgery, alteration, or misuse of any College document, record, or instrument of identification - d.
-Tampering with the election of any College recognized student organization - 2.
-Abuse, including: - a.
-Physical - b.
-Verbal - c.
-Threats - d.
-Intimidation - e.
-Harassment - f.
-Coercion - g.
-Other conduct which threatens or endangers the health or safety of any person - 3.
-Disruption or obstruction of College functions. - 4.
-Attempted or actual theft of and/or defacement of and/ or damage to property of the College or property of a member of the College community or other personal or public property. - 5.
-Hazing Is defined as an act, which endangers the mental or physical health or safety of a student for the purpose of initiation, admission into, affiliation with, or as a condition for membership in, a group or organization.
-The scope of hazing is not limited to groups or organizations recognized by the College. - 6.
-Failure to comply with directions of College officials, contract security officers, or law enforcement officers who have identified themselves and who are acting in performance of their duties, and/or failure to identify oneself to these persons when requested to do so. - 7.
-Unauthorized possession, duplication or use of keys to any College/FSA premises or unauthorized entry to or use of College premises and Faculty Student Association - 8.
+- Dishonesty Acts of dishonesty include but are not limited to: - a.
+Violation of the College Policy on Academic Honesty - Eurnishing false information to any College official, faculty member or office, forgery, alteration, or misuse of any College document, record, or instrument of identification - c.
+Tampering with the election of any College recognized student organization - Safety and Security Any violent behavior is prohibited This includes, but is not limited to: - a.
+Physical abuse - b.
+Verbal abuse - c.
+Intimidation - d.
+Harassment - e.
+Coercion - f.
+Behavior that is considered stalking - g.
+Dating violence and domestic violence - Any conduct which threatens or endangers the health or safety of any person - 3.
+Disruption or obstruction of College functions. - Attempted or actual theft of, or defacement/damage (vandalism) to property of the College or property of a member of the College community or other personal or public property. - 5.
+Hazing an act, which endangers the mental or physical health or safety of a student for the purpose of initiation, admission into, affiliation with, or as a condition for membership in a group or organization.
+The scope of hazing is not limited to groups or organizations recognized by the College. - Failure to comply with directions of College officials, security officers, or law enforcement officers who have identified themselves and who are acting in performance of their duties, and/or failure to identify oneself to these persons when requested to do so. - Unauthorized possession, duplication or use of keys to any College premises or unauthorized entry to or use of College premises or Faculty Student Association premises. - 8.
 Use, possession or distribution of narcotics, other controlled substances, or drug paraphernalia except as expressly permitted by law, or public impairment resulting from the unlawful use thereof on College, or FSA property or at College/FSA sponsored/supervised functions off campus.
-Any student who becomes impaired after using controlled substances or who becomes physically violent, aggressive or uncooperative with College, FSA, or contract security staff is in violation of this section of the Code of Conduct. - 9.
-Use, possession or distribution of alcoholic beverages on College or FSA premises is prohibited.
-Public intoxication, whether on College or FSA property, or use/possession/ distribution of alcohol and/or public intoxication while at a college sponsored/supervised function off-campus is also prohibited. - 10.
-Unauthorized possession of firearms, explosives, other weapons, or dangerous chemicals on College/FSA premises.
+Any student who becomes impaired after using controlled substances or who becomes physically violent, aggressive or uncooperative with College, FSA, or security staff is in violation of this section of the Code of Conduct. - Use, possession or distribution of alcoholic beverages on College or FSA premises.
+Public intoxication, whether on College or FSA property, use/possession/distribution